 Scripture References: 1 Corinthians 8:6

-We believe that the Lord Jesus Christ, the eternal Son of God, became man without ceasing to be God, having been conceived by the Holy Spirit and born of the virgin Mary in order that He might reveal God and redeem sinful humanity.
+We believe that the Lord Jesus Christ, the eternal Son of God, became man without ceasing to be God, having been conceived by the Holy Spirit and born of the virgin Mary in order that He might reveal God and redeem sinful man.

-We believe that the Lord Jesus Christ accomplished our redemption through His death on the cross as a representative, substitutionary sacrifice, and that our justification is made certain by His literal, physical resurrection from the dead.
+We believe that the Lord Jesus Christ accomplished our redemption through His death on the cross as a representative, vicarious, substitutionary sacrifice, and that our justification is made certain by His literal, physical resurrection from the dead.

 We believe that the Lord Jesus Christ ascended to heaven and is now exalted at the right hand of God the Father, where He serves as our High Priest, fulfilling the ministry of Representative, Intercessor, and Advocate.